 Make your root vegetables feel festive by turning them into latkes!
 While potatoes are traditional many root vegetables lend themselves to this simple, yet special presentation.
 Dream up your own by grating about 3- 4 cups of root vegetables with a small onion, mix in an egg, S&P and 2-3 Tbsp of flour or matzo meal.
 Drop small spoonfuls into a frying pan of hot canola, 3-4 minutes each side.
 Or try one of our recipes Sweet Potato Latkes, Beet and Carrot Latkes, Classic Potato Latkes.
 All latkes are great with sour cream or applesauce.
 Your kids will thank you!

 Roots are commonly thought of as just for cooking, but many are delicious raw.
 Radishes, turnips, carrots and even beets make great salad toppers sliced or grated, or can be sliced and snacked on as-is.
 Carrots and hummus are a classic combo, and we like dipping radish slices in this Feta Dip.

-Salads made from mixes of grains and root vegetables make for a fresh, filling lunch.
+Salads made from mixes of grains and root vegetables make for a fresh, filling lunch or light supper.
 Quinoa is a great base, as in these recipes for Quinoa Salad with Roasted Beets, Chick Peas and Orange and Quinoa Salad with Beets, Daikon Radish and Feta.
+Or check out how we build DIY Grain Bowls.
 You can also use roots as the center of salads, as in Potato Black Radish Salad and Stephanie’s Carrot-Radish Slaw.